How do I configure BGP with the use of a loopback address?

 Distribute-list (or) prefix-list

-A. The reason for getting the error message protocol not in this image is because BGP feature is not supported in the IOS version running on the router.
-To resolve this error upgrade the IOS to newer IOS versions that supports BGP.
+The reason for getting the error message protocol not in this image is because BGP feature is not supported in the Cisco IOS version that runs on the router.
+In order to resolve this error, upgrade the Cisco IOS to a later Cisco IOS version that supports BGP.

-A. Yes, it is possible to track the state change of an interface and route availability with the Enhanced Object tracking.
-Refer to Enhanced Object Tracking for more information.
+Yes, it is possible to track the state change of an interface and route availability with the Enhanced Object tracking.

 network 10.150.0.0 mask 255.255.0.0